United-Codes/apexofficeedit-public/Wiki/(APEX) Region plugin.md

 | :----------- | :------- | :----------- |
 | Page Item(s) | Yes      | None         |

-A given APEX page item(s) is (are) used to identify a document to be loaded from default `AOE_FILES_DEFAULT` or custom table.
+A given APEX page item(s) is (are) used to identify a document to be loaded from the database table.
+When any APEX item specified as the primary key is set to `NULL`, the plug-in shows the document creation panel.

 **When use custom table is checked**

-Enter the page item containing the document's primary key.
-When an item specified as the primary key is set to `NULL`, the plug-in shows the document creation panel.
+Enter comma-delimited page items containing the primary key(s) value(s) of a document to be loaded from a custom table.

 **When use custom table is not checked**

-Enter comma-delimited page items containing the primary key(s) value(s) of a document to be loaded.
-When any APEX item specified as the primary key is set to `NULL`, the plug-in shows the document creation panel.
+Enter the page item containing the document's primary key **AOE_FILES_DEFAULT.ID**.

 ### Menu layout